angrybacon/doomsday-wiki/markdown/articles/2023/07/04/4seasons.md

 I'm faced with a mulligan decision on a cantrip-heavy hand and ship it looking for a more explosive hand.
-My opponent doesn't have an aggressive hand and I ultimately manage to sneak in a veil in response to a flusterstorm.
+My opponent doesn't have an aggressive hand and I ultimately manage to sneak in a Veil in response to a Flusterstorm.
 I have Underground Sea and :card[Waterlogged Grove] in play, Consider in hand, my opponent is tapped out with a bunch of cards in hand.
 I build LED/Cycler x3/ Thassa's Oracle to play around Surgical Extraction.